 At Allconnect, we work to present quality information with editorial integrity.
 While this post may contain offers from our partners, our opinions are our own.
 Here’s how we make money.

 Choosing the right cellphone plan can be tough.
-Add in all the different cellphone providers and options — just you or a family plan, unlimited data, free Disney+ streaming for a year, multiple different phones — and things can get, well, challenging.
+Add in all the different carriers and options — just you or a family plan, unlimited data, free Disney Plus for a year, multiple different devices — and things can get, well, challenging.

 How to switch phone carriers